 This subclause specifies the order of NAL units and coded pictures and association to access unit for coded video sequences that conform to one or more of the profiles specified in Annex A that are decoded using the decoding process specified in clauses 2-9.

-An access unit consists of one primary coded picture, zero or more corresponding redundant coded pictures, and zero or more non-VCL NAL units.
-The association of VCL NAL units to primary or redundant coded pictures is described in subclause 7.4.1.2.5.
+An access unit consists of one coded picture and zero or more non-VCL NAL units.
+The association of VCL NAL units to coded pictures is described in subclause 7.4.1.2.5.

 The first access unit in the bitstream starts with the first NAL unit of the bitstream.

-The first of any of the following NAL units after the last VCL NAL unit of a primary coded picture specifies the start of a new access unit:
+The first of any of the following NAL units after the last VCL NAL unit of a coded picture specifies the start of a new access unit:

 – access unit delimiter NAL unit (when present),